Working 9-5 With Severe Asthma

 “It is easier to manage work, than it is to manage chronic illness.” – John Bradley

 Asthma in the workplace is never an easy topic.
 As a person who was not shouting asthma diagnosis from the rooftops, and certainly not at the office, I have endured my fair share of stealth inhaler taking, sick days and office gossip.
 There was even an incident where I had to pretend that I was looking for something in a supply closet because I was so out of breath that I could not make it back to my desk.
 This incident was a learning lesson that I do not recommend learning the hard way.
-Colleagues should not have to drive you the ER.
+Colleagues should not have to drive you to the ER.

 I recently had the pleasure of attending a talk by John Bradley.
 John is a patient advocate and guru on chronic illness in the workplace.
 The similarities in our experiences, resonated with me.
 Here are some general guidelines.